 Russell Fujioka shares some Big Business Strategies that Small Businesses can use in his article 5 Big Business Strategies That Will Help Launch Your Startup on Inc.com.

 Big business strategies can be complicated, convoluted and take entire armies of employees to implement.
 But the theory behind some of them can be extremely useful to small business owners, especially when they’re working on becoming more productive.
-Here are a few strategies big corporations use and how to take that thinking and apply it to your small business.

 He says most businesses that have grown to become big businesses usually started by going after one specific market, dominating it and then moving onto the next vertical.
 He points out that they all focused on the customer and how to make them advocates, generating sales and loyalty.